mdeniz/marcus_bikes/README.md

 ./bin/bundle install
 ```

-Create the database and set it up with some products with:
+Create the database and seed it up with some products with:

 ```bash
 ./bin/rails db:setup db:seed